 Verbally Speaking Up at Work Speaking with a client this week, we surfaced an interesting organisational antipattern to psychological safety.
 Sometimes, within an organisation, there exists an unwritten rule: voice your concerns, but only do it verbally in a call or meeting where […]

 Psychological Safety, Hierarchies and power This is fantastic, from Richard Bartlett; Hierarchies are not the problem.
 Richard writes eloquently here to show that hierarchies are not “bad”.
-Rather, unhelpful or harmful power dynamics are bad.
-“Focusing on “hierarchy” doesn’t just miss […]
+Rather, unhelpful or harmful power dynamics are bad – power gradients are what we […]